Quartef12345/Quartef12345/README.md

 # Hi, I'm Quartef12345

-I'm a 16-year-old developer with a strong interest in programming, physics, and building things that probably shouldn't work but do.
+I'm a 16-year-old developer with a strong interest in programming, physics and eletronics.

 I've been programming for about 2-3 years, mostly self-taught — , no teachers, just problems to solve and a lot of trial and error.